Maha-1998-sundar/aws-cloud-practitioner-portfolio/README.md

 This repository is licensed under the **MIT License**.
 Free to use for learning and portfolio purposes.

----

-⭐ *Recruiters: Please explore each project folder for detailed documentation, architecture diagrams, screenshots, and deployment steps.*
+⭐ *Recruiters: Each project folder contains detailed README, architecture diagrams, deployment steps, and notes.*